rdzman/test/README.md

             install_matpower

 3.  **That's it.** There is no step 3.
-    - If you chose not to run the test suite in step 2, you can run it now to verify that MATPOWER is installed and functioning properly, by typing:
+    - If you chose not to have the installer run the test suite for you in step 2, you can run it now to verify that MATPOWER is installed and functioning properly, by typing:

             test_matpower